gabriwl165/python-web-framework/README.md

 * Python: 3.8.10
 * Poetry: 1.7.1

-Building a Web Framework, we can start with some pillars, such as:
+When building a web framework, we can start with some key pillars, such as:
 * Transport and Protocol
 * Request and Response objects
 * Application and Url Dispatcher